Website Health Check

 - Did you try viewing your website on mobile or tablet devices?
 You can check here if your website is mobile friendly

 - Have you used your keywords in your page titles for each page? (the title is what appears at the top of your web browser)

-- Are there meta descriptions on each page which include your keywords to entice people to click on your webpage?
+- Are there ‘meta descriptions’ on each page which include your keywords to entice people to click from the search results to your webpage?